Easy literacy-building sensory bins like this Rainbow Egg Letter Matching Easter Sensory Bin are perfect for practicing upper and lowercase letters.

 A focus for my kids right now is becoming more familiar with upper- and lowercase letters.
 I’m sure your kids are the same – they prefer one over the other and can more easily identify either upper or lower case letters.

 Rainbow-themed sensory bins always go down well with my crew.
-We started with edible sensory bins when they were toddlers and have upgraded to a rainbow barley sensory bin and rainbow cloud dough in recent years.
+We started with edible sensory bins when they were toddlers and have upgraded to a rainbow barley sensory bin in recent years.